kuokuo123/otter-launcher/README.md

 # Integration

 Otter-launcher works well with tui programs.
-When launching programs, module.cmd can be scripted to perform functions like adjusting window size.
+When launching programs, module.cmd can be scripted to adjust window sizes.

 In the below example, otter-launcher changes window size before and after running pulsemixer by calling swaymsg: